Guide to Summer Season Shopping

 Cut Out Details

 Signalling summer, cut-outs are a fun way to flash some flesh (tastefully) and embrace the warmer climate.
-Scanlan Theodore nail this trend, having championed the “cut out maxi dress” for a few seasons now.
+Scanlan Theodore and Zimmerman nail this trend, having championed the “cut out maxi dress” which is perfect for any upcoming events.
 While it may seem daunting, the cut outs are done in a flattering way to enhance waistlines and highlight curves.
-This trend filters down to accessories where everything from shoes and belts are extra strappy this season.
-A safer option for those who can’t quite succumb to 90’s spaghetti straps or cut-out jeans.

 Style Tip: Pick one area to “cut out” and keep everything else simple.
 It is very easy to go overboard with this one…